Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Application in the Large- Approximation

-We see from Fig.~\ref{tab:largebeta0} that for single pole IR renormalons in the large-$\beta_0$ approximation $\delta^{\rm FOPT}$ is only non-zero if $m=p$.
-For $m=0,1,4$ the FOPT series are convergent (and thus ambiguity-free) and closely approach their Borel sum value for orders $n\gtrsim 13$.
-The corresponding CIPT series are asymptotic.
-They closely approach the CIPT Borel sum but finally diverge.
-For $m=0$, $m=1$ and $m=4$ the order ranges of closest approach to the CIPT Borel sum are $5\lesssim n \lesssim 17$, $10\lesssim n \lesssim 17$ and $5\lesssim n \lesssim 8$, respectively.
-Both, the FOPT and CIPT series clearly exhibit a stable convergence/asymptotic regime.
-The corresponding Borel sum values are distinctly different, and the difference is correctly quantified by the asymptotic difference derived in Sec.~\ref{sec:asymptoticseparation}.
-For $m=p=2$ the FOPT and CIPT series have a quite different character.
-Here, the FOPT and CIPT series are both asymptotic.
+The fact that the CIPT series are divergent for any value of $\alpha_s(m_\tau^2)$ while there is no associated standard OPE correction to compensate for this behavior, means that the CIPT expansion method cannot provide physically consistent theoretical predictions when the nonperturbative corrections of the Adler function are parametrized with the standard form shown in Eq.~(\ref{eq:DOPE}).
+It is inconceivable that these observations are a pure artifact of the large-$\beta_0$ approximation, and it is therefore imperative to conclude that the CIPT expansion method is not consistent with the standard OPE approach.
+This fully corroborates the conclusions on the unusual properties of the CIPT expansion we made in Sec.~\ref{sec:anatomy} based on the analytic propertiers of the CIPT Borel representation.

+For $m=p=2$ (lower left panel of Fig.~\ref{fig:beta0simplepole}) the FOPT and CIPT series are both asymptotic.
 We see that the FOPT series oscillates around its Borel sum ambiguity band up to order $n\sim 10$ and then diverges.
-The CIPT series shows an extended linear behavior for orders $3\lesssim n\lesssim 17$ and the Borel sum, which is equal to that of the FOPT series, represents the series value somewhere on the lower side of the linear regime.
-While the computed Borel sum is certainly compatible with the behavior of the FOPT and CIPT series, its value and the FOPT ambiguity could not be easily determined by eye.
-We conclude: given that the FOPT Borel sum provides the commonly accepted value of the FOPT series within the renormalon calculus, the asymptotic separation (which we defined to vanish for $m=p$) provides an adequate description for the Borel sum of the CIPT series.
+The CIPT series shows an extended linearly increasing behavior for orders $3\lesssim n\lesssim 17$ and diverges beyond.
+The FOPT Borel sum represents the series value somewhere on the lower side of the linear regime.
+While the value of the FOPT Borel sum is certainly compatible with the behavior of the FOPT and CIPT series, its value and the FOPT ambiguity could not be easily determined by eye from the behavior of the series.
+The results show, however, that our practical definition of a vanishing asymptotic separation for $m=p$ is compatible with the quite unstable behavior of the FOPT and CIPT moment series.
+Since the gluon condensate OPE correction is nonzero for $m=p=2$, there is in principle no inconsistency between the CIPT and FOPT expansion.
+However, we observe that the large-order diverging behavior of the FOPT and CIPT series differ substantially.
+Given that the CIPT expansion is not compatible with the standard OPE corrections for $m\neq 2$, this different high-order behavior can be seen as a confirmation that this is true for $m=p=2$ as well.